 Curriculum leaders from each school also meet on a regular basis to hold one another to account, share good practice and recent development within their subject areas.
 They use the experience of their colleagues, as well as their own professional knowledge, to lead improvement in their own schools.

-TPAT schools remain active participants within the local family of schools: as such our Leadership Team still attends KCC Head Teacher briefings; are a part of the Thames Teaching Alliance and members of the Gravesham Learning Partnership.
+TPAT schools remain active participants within the local family of schools: as such our leaders still attend KCC Head Teacher briefings; are a part of the Thames Teaching Alliance and are representatives of the Kent Association of Head Teachers.

 I moved to England, more specifically Kent just over ten years ago in search of a new adventure and a new teaching job.
 I landed in the Gravesham area and took up a job in a large Primary school where I stayed for eight years.
 In this role I worked across various different year groups and held various leadership and subject roles, eventually becoming a member of the school’s Senior Leadership Team and Assistant Head Teacher.

 I left in search of a new challenge, taking up the role of Deputy Head Teacher and a lead practitioner as part of a large Multi Academy Trust working across Kent and beyond.
 I greatly enjoyed the challenge of not only leading and developing my own school but also working with a MAT to develop a shared vision and work collaboratively to improve the quality of education and provision for all children in out trust.